molomol0/Leetcode/README.md

 # Leetcode

-Really not optimize Leetcode of a beginner in C
+Really not optimized Leetcode of a beginner in C